Infinite order phase transition in the slow bond TASEP: Introduction

 \subsection{Proof Sketch}

-Without reinforcement along the diagonal the transversal fluctuations of the geodesic scale like $n^{2/3}$.
+In Exponential LPP, without reinforcement along the diagonal the transversal fluctuations of the geodesic scale like $n^{2/3}$ (\cite{Jo00trans}).
 It is, therefore, natural to expect then that the optimal geodesic spends about $n^{1/3}$ time on the diagonal.
 We establish such a local time result together with exponential tail bounds.
 Thus, reinforcing the diagonal increases the original geodesic by order $\e n^{1/3}$.
-The fluctuations in the passage time themselves are also of order $n^{1/3}$ with Tracey-Widom distributed and so are of the same magnitude.
+The fluctuations in the passage time themselves are also of order $n^{1/3}$ and Tracy-Widom distributed and so are of the same magnitude.
 Our proof rests on a comparison between the benefit of reinforcement accumulated on a series of smaller scales and the difference in passage times between geodesics and near geodesics.

 On a rectangle, parallel to the diagonal, of length $n$ and height $n^{2/3}$, there are $n^{4/3}$ geodesics joining pairs of points on the left and right sides.
-These have a strong tendency to coalesce together forming highways from left to right and in the middle third of the rectangle only $O(1)$ distinct geodesics remain which was established in~\cite{BHS} to show that there are no non-trivial infinite bi-geodesics.
+These have a strong tendency to coalesce together forming highways from left to right; and in the middle third of the rectangle only $O(1)$ distinct geodesics remain which was established in~\cite{BHS} to show that there are no non-trivial infinite bigeodesics.
 The proof makes use of the geometric fact that geodesics cannot cross each other twice and so a large number of distinct geodesics implies the existence of many good non-crossing disjoint paths.
-Many such paths can be ruled out using a combination the BK inequality with an entropy argument controlling the number of non-overlapping paths.
+Many such paths can be ruled out using a combination of the BK inequality with an entropy argument controlling the number of non-overlapping paths.

 Since there are few highways and their placement is random, they are unlikely to spend much time close to the diagonal and benefit from reinforcement.
-However, reinforcement may make another route preferable so we also need to consider the locations of near geodesics, those close in passage time to the optimal ones.
+However, reinforcement may make another route preferable so we also need to consider the locations of \emph{near geodesics}, i.e., up-right paths close in passage time to the optimal ones.
 We cannot perform the same geometric reduction since near geodesics can cross each other multiple times.
 Instead, we discretize space and for each pair of starting and ending points rank the near geodesics.
 The rank-$k$ best geodesics for each pair of starting and ending points have the property that they cannot cross twice and so we can again apply the approach of~\cite{BHS}.